chezze911/portfolio-project/README.md

 2. Open the chi_portfolio.html to view my portfolio page.

-3. Then navbar will direct you to my featured projects and my contact links.
+3. The navbar will direct you to my featured projects and my contact links.

 4. Click on any of the featured projects to see a Modal popup with a description of the projects I have worked on.